techidaily/site-tiktok-clips/source/_posts/private-chronicles-in-snapchat-an-essential-guide.md

 There is a difference between ‘My Stories’ and ‘Private Stories’.
 When you record and post a video or a photo on your Snapchat account publicly, it is seen by all your contacts.
 On the other hand, if you wish to post a private story, you need to create a custom story.
 After you create a custom story, you can then post the same as a private one.
 Here you select the ones who would view the story.
 You choose the contacts who would view the post before publishing it.
 Another aspect is that no one else can add content to the private stories you post on Snapchat.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/GFHH14XlFCk?si=2HcjQbDx5eG0ZQAt" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## How to Create a Private Story on Snapchat?

 To begin how to make a private story on Snapchat, here are the steps to follow: